 HbA1c: an important measure of how effectively diabetes is being managed using a measure of the amount of glucose that has attached itself to each red blood cell over the preceding 2 to 3 months to assess the level of diabetes control.

 There are many factors that can affect your glucose levels while exercising, including intensity, insulin in the body, carbohydrate intake and level of fitness.
-It is important to discuss these with your physician to understand what modifications you may need to make to your diabetes management.
+It is important to discuss these with your diabetes healthcare team to understand what modifications you may need to make to your diabetes management.

 To deal with the challenges of keeping blood glucose levels under better control, especially during exercise, many people with Type 1 diabetes rely on insulin pumps.